About alcohol abuse

 Relationship between grief and substance abuse

-Grief and substance abuse can be related in several ways.
+Our professional team at the Toronto treatment centre understands how grief and substance abuse can be related.
 For some people, substance abuse may be a way of coping with the pain and emotional distress of grief.
 This is particularly true for people who have lost someone close to them or have experienced a major life event, such as a divorce or job loss.
 Substance abuse can provide temporary relief from the intense feelings of sadness, loneliness, and hopelessness that often accompany grief.

 Poor anger management can lead to the use of drugs, alcohol and other addictive substances

 Anger can be an instantaneous reaction to an event, or a buildup of unexpressed negative emotions experienced over time and stored within us.
 As we experience anger, our body releases the stress hormones that during a prolonged period of time can damage our physical and mental well-being.

 Stress hormones released from anger hurt our cognitive processes such as short-term memory, decision making, and judgement.
 As a result, when anger is not well-managed, we act inappropriately toward others by offending, assaulting or abusing them.
 We might take rushed decisions and possibly use drugs or abuse alcohol to calm us down.
 Anger can decrease our ability to focus in situations that require clear and quick responses such as driving.
 Manifesting anger can become a way of living an unhealthy and destructive life.

 Anger can damage our heart in more than just a physical way by increasing our heart rate and blood pressure and causing other heart issues.
 It can also destroy relationships with our partners, family members, and friends and cause unnecessary issues and headaches in the work environment.
 Manifestation of anger in an unhealthy way can indeed have a negative impact on our children’s present and future as it creates an unsafe and threatening environment for their growth.